Applications for 2018 (Master Class 45) are now closed.

-A few partial needs based scholarships to the Environmental Forum Master Class are available, as is a full tuition "Joe Kohn Scholarship" offered to an established environmental leader.
+A few partial needs based scholarships to the Environmental Forum Master Class are available, as is the "Joe Kohn Scholarship" offered to an established environmental leader.
 Prospective recipients may apply for our scholarships themselves or may be nominated by an organization, environmental leader, or public agency.
-If interested, Contact the Master Class Director, Masterclass@marinefm.org
+If interested, Contact the Master Class Director, Masterclass@marinefm.org.

 Master Class scholarships cover class fees and expenses, including tuition for the 11-week series, field trips and excursion transportation.
 Students will provide their own transportation to non-excursion classes.

 The Environmental Forum of Marin offers two scholarships to students wishing to attend the Master Class.
 These scholarships honor two stalwart Marin County proponents of land use management and habitat protection.
 Individually, these men fought at the front lines of several countywide efforts over the years to save land from development and restore critical eco-systems.
 Collectively, they raised awareness among decision-makers and the public about the importance of defending the environment.